 Some women are given a gonadotrophin-releasing hormone (GnRH) analogue.
 This is a hormone medicine that causes you to have a very low level of oestrogen in your body.
 Fibroids shrink if the level of oestrogen falls.
 This can ease heavy periods and pressure symptoms due to fibroids.
 However, a low oestrogen level can cause symptoms similar to going through the menopause (hot flushes, etc).
 It may also increase the risk of 'thinning' of the bones (osteoporosis).
 Therefore, this treatment is given for a maximum of six months.

-GnRH analogues, such as goserelin (for example, Zoladex®) or leuprorelin acetate (for example, Prostap® SR), are often prescribed for three to four months before having an operation.
+GnRH analogues, such as goserelin (Zoladex®) or leuprorelin acetate (Prostap® SR), are often prescribed for three to four months before having an operation.
 This will will make it easier to remove fibroids.
 Sometimes a low dose of HRT is also given to reduce the incidence of menopausal side-effects.

-A new medicine called ulipristal acetate (UPA) has also been available since April 2012.
-It works by blocking the effects of the hormone progestogen.
+A new medicine called ulipristal acetate (UPA) works by blocking the effects of the hormone progestogen.
 Progestogen is thought to play a role in fibroid development, so (by blocking progesterone) this medicine shrinks fibroids.
-Clinical trials have shown that this is a good treatment option, although it has not yet been recommended by the National Institute for Health and Care Excellence (NICE).
-It can be used for a maximum of three months for women who have moderate-to-severe problems from their fibroids.
+Clinical trials have shown that this is a good treatment option as an alternative to GnRH analogues (above) used before surgery for fibroids.
+It can be used for a maximum of three months on two occasions for women who have moderate-to-severe problems from their fibroids.

 Surgery and other operative treatments